-Temperature Measuring Devices (TMD):
+Temperature Measuring Devices (TMD) : Key Points:

-- · TMD must be of appropriate graduation and range - TMD must be verified at least annually against national or international standards (e.g. N.I.S.T). - The verification may be at a single point provided that it represents the method mandated temperature and use conditions.
+- · TMD must be of appropriate graduation and range for its use. - TMD must be verified at least annually against national or international standards (e.g. N.I.S.T). - The verification may be at a single point provided that it represents the method mandated temperature and use conditions.

-- The temperature of the test methods is very important because you are either creating the optimal environment for them to grow or you are creating an environment to exclude the non-target organisms. - The temperature also works to standardize test conditions across the industry.
+- The temperature of the test methods is very important because you are either creating the optimal environment for target organisms to grow or you are creating an environment to exclude non-target organisms. - The temperature requirements also work to standardize test conditions across the industry.